Legal situation at the University of Bern

 At the University of Bern, the following contact points are responsible for the issue of sexual harassment and have a duty to act:

-- Tim Arni, Head of Human Resources Office: counselling in the area of labor-law
+- Irene Strobel, Head of Human Resources Office: counselling in the area of labor-law

 - Claudia Willen, Head of the Office for Equal Opportunities: Prevention and advice about the procedure